Open Source Has a Sustainability Problem and We Are All Responsible

 This is extraordinary.
 It is also a systemic risk.

 When a single developer maintaining a critical package in their spare time burns out, makes a mistake, or gets compromised, the consequences ripple across millions of applications.
-The XZ Utils backdoor in 2024 came perilously close to compromising SSH authentication on a significant fraction of Linux servers globally.

 Why This Happens